pachyderm/docs-content/latest/how-tos/s3-gateway-operations/list-buckets.md

 seriesPart:
 ---

-You can check the list of filesystem objects in your Pachyderm repository by running an S3 client `ls` command.
+You can check the list of filesystem objects in your {{%productName%}} repository by running an S3 client `ls` command.

 {{<stack type="wizard" >}}